-The Penn View Motel was part of a chain of nine motels called Host Ways Motel.
+The Penn View Motel was part of a chain of nine establishments called Host Ways Motels.
 It was built in 1965, and along with the other 8 locations boasted the mid-century modern pyramid.
 It was located on the block between 2nd and 3rd Streets on Penn Avenue in West Reading.
 The striking blue pyramid would become a landmark of sorts, and could be easily seen by passing cars on the 422 bypass just down the road.

 The chain is no longer in existence, and the only trace left of this chain is found in New Jersey at the Ivory Tower Motor Inn.

-In 1995, Dateline NBC came to the Penn View to follow Berks Sheriff’s Deputies as they delivered warrants in an effort to see how fugitives are brought to justice.
+In 1995, Dateline NBC came to the Penn View Motel to follow Berks Sheriff’s Deputies as they delivered warrants in an effort to see how fugitives are brought to justice.

 “The motel’s last tenant checked in about 2 a.m.
 Monday, Alan said.
 When the man left later that morning, Alan refunded the $55 motel bill and gave him a bottle of champagne.” – 8/22/06 Reading Eagle

 Plans for a new hotel were met with some adversity due to community member’s fears it would devolve into the same nefarious activities as the Penn View.
-A Candlewood Suites was eventually built on the grounds of the old Penn View, and as far as I know has not been an issue for the surrounding community.
+A Candlewood Suites was eventually built on the grounds of the old Penn View Motel, and as far as I know has not been an issue for the surrounding community.

 The Penn View was without a doubt one of the worst hotels ever.
 When in my early twenties I got a job as a desk clerk.
 Shortly after I learned that the rumors of it being a center of prostitution and high crime were true….
 I quit.